66th Armor Regiment: Interwar period

-The Headquarters and Headquarters Companies (HHC) of the 304th and 305th Tank Brigades transferred in 1919 to Camp Meade, Maryland, and consolidated on 22 June 1921, reorganized and redesignated as HHC, 1st Tank Group.
-This organization reorganized and was redesignated HHC, 1st Tank Regiment, on 1 September 1929, as the 66th Infantry Regiment (Light Tanks) on 25 October 1932.
+Assigned Reserve officers, less those with the 2nd Battalion, conducted summer training with active elements of the regiment at Fort George G. Meade; those assigned to the 2nd Battalion trained at Fort Benning.
+The primary ROTC "feeder" school for new Reserve lieutenants was Western Maryland College.
 In 1936 and 1937, Bruce Magruder commanded the 66th Infantry Regiment at Camp Meade, Maryland.
 When the regiment received its first two light tanks, unit members decided to name one for Magruder, and his wife took part in the christening ceremony.
-As the 66th Armored Regiment, on 15 July 1940, the organization become part of the newly formed 2nd Armored Division, stationed at Fort Benning, Georgia.
+The regiment was redesignated the 66th Armored Regiment on 15 July 1940, and assigned to the newly formed 2nd Armored Division, stationed at Fort Benning.